vmware-archive/airwatch-sdk-ios-swift-sample/README.md

+VMware has ended active development of this project, this repository will no longer be updated.

 ## Overview
 This sample app provides an overview of the common use-cases of the AirWatch SDK.
 Where appropriate, comments are added to the code.
 The current code base is using the 17.5 Beta version of the new [Swift SDK](https://support.air-watch.com/articles/115008882887).